elegant Sales page design

 What My Client Already Had Ready At the Beginning of the Project

-The Goal Of The Project
+The Goal

-The goal was to design a high-converting sales page so that people would sign up for her upcoming retreat.
+The goal was to design a high-converting Wix sales page so that people would sign up for her upcoming retreat.
 The page needed to feel both professional enough for serious academics (who were her audience) but also warm and inviting, so it didn’t feel like another average retreat for academics.

 Instead of tackling things my usual way, I dove straight into AI